 Language (British English?)

 Location (Europe?
 UK?
 London?)

-(The installer will search for a CD ROM drive and possible USB memory, then attempt to load more installer components.
-All those required will normally be collected automatically, although others may be offered in case of unexpected problems.)
+The installer will search for a CD ROM drive or USB memory, then attempt to load more installer components.
+All those normally required will be collected automatically, although others will be offered in case of unexpected problems.